Invadermonky/BakedEnchants/README.md

 ## What does it do?

 Baked Enchants allows users to define enchantments that will be added to items by default.
-Configured enchantments will be included on the item when pulled from JEI, the creative menu or crafted at a crafting table.
+Configured enchantments will be included on the item when pulled from JEI or the creative menu, or crafted at a crafting table.

+Items with baked enchants can be enchanted normally, with higher enchant levels or incompatible enchantments overwriting baked enchants.

+By default, Baked Enchants gives Golden Pickaxes Fortune II and Golden Swords Looting II.

 ## Integration